M66B/FairEmail/FAQ.md

 **Usage**

-Tap on the conversation button in the top action bar of the message editor.
+Tap on the robot button in the top action bar of the message editor.
-The selected text in the message editor and the first three paragraphs of the first three messages in the conversation will be used for [chat completion](https://platform.openai.com/docs/guides/chat/introduction).
+The text in the message editor and the first part of the message being replied to (maximum of 1,000 characters) will be used for [chat completion](https://platform.openai.com/docs/guides/chat/introduction).
+If text is selected in the message editor, only the selected text will be used.

-For example: create a new draft and enter the text "*How far is the sun?*", and tap on the conversation button in the top action bar.
+For example: create a new draft and enter the text "*How far is the sun?*", and tap on the robot button in the top action bar.

 OpenAI isn't very fast, so be patient.

-This feature is available in the GitHub version only and requires version 1.2052 or later.
+This feature is experimental and available in the GitHub version only and requires version 1.2052 or later.

 <br>